thindil/steamsky/bin/doc/MODDING.md

   type.
 It can be a number or text.
 Required
 * Attribute `name` is a base type name showed to player in game.
 Should be unique too.
 Required.
-* Attribute `color` is a base type color in hexadecimal used to show this base type to player on the map in game.
+* Attribute `color` is a base type color in CSS style used to show this base type to player on the map in game.
 Required.
 * Optional attribute `action`: What to do with this entry.
 Possible values
   are: "add" (add this entry, default option), "remove" (remove this entry) or "update" (update selected entry).